Representation of non-semibounded quadratic forms and orthogonal additivity: Examples and applications

 is also piecewise continuous with compact support, hence $P_\Delta\Phi\in\D$.
 Finally, for any $\Delta\in\mathcal{P}(\Z)$ consider a partition $\Delta=\sqcup_{j\in J}\Delta_j\in\mathcal{P}(\Z)$.
 By definition of the quadratic form we have for any $\Phi\in\D$

 which shows countable orthogonal additivity. \end{proof}

-\begin{remark} This example already shows that the direct integral structure of the Hilbert space is highly non-unique. \end{remark} In the next result we show that the example satisfies all hypothesis of Proposition~\ref{prop:extensionQ} and hence we can apply the representation theorem.
+\begin{remark} This example already shows that the direct integral structure of the Hilbert space is highly non-unique.
+An alternative decomposition can be given by choosing the partition $I_+:=[0,\infty)$ and $I_-:=(-\infty, 0)$ (see also Lemma~2.5 in \cite{mcintosh3} where a similar decomposition is given). \end{remark} In the next result we show that the example satisfies all hypothesis of Theorem~\ref{thm:mainthm1} and hence we can apply the representation theorem.